The Wizarding World of Harry Potter (Universal Orlando Resort): Hogsmeade

 A recreation of the Hogwarts Express lies at the entry to Hogsmeade.
 The recreation features "billowing steam and an iconic whistle" and is accompanied by the conductor of the train.
 In the Harry Potter series the Hogwarts Express is the train used to transport students from London to Hogwarts.
 The "Owl Post" is a working post office (where postcards and letters will be delivered with an authentic Hogsmeade postmark) that also sells stationery, writing implements, stamps, and owl-related gifts.

 "The Three Broomsticks", based on the inn and pub from the Harry Potter series, offers a variety of food and beverage items from the Harry Potter universe, including Butterbeer, pumpkin juice, strawberry-peanut butter ice cream (as seen in Harry Potter and the Prisoner of Azkaban), and chocolate Cauldron Cakes, in addition to a menu composed of traditional British fare (Shepherd's pie, fish and chips, etc.).
 The pub features many hidden references to the book, namely house elves and ghosts that roam the rafters.
 Butterbeer, which can be purchased with a souvenir mug, is offered as a non-alcoholic beverage and comes in both regular and frozen forms, found at the beginning of Hogsmeade fresh off the tap from the butterbeer cart.
 Similarly, The Hog's Head is based on the pub from the Harry Potter series owned by Aberforth Dumbledore.
 Honeydukes is a sweet shop, based on Honeydukes Sweetshop in the Harry Potter series.
 The shop sells many items from the Harry Potter universe including Chocolate Frogs, Acid Pops, exploding bonbons, Cauldron Cakes, treacle fudge, Fizzing Whizzbees, Pepper Imps, and Bertie Bott's Every Flavour Beans.

 Various Harry Potter merchandise items can be purchased from two different gift shops in Hogsmeade.
 Dervish and Banges is a store selling magical items, as well as Quidditch supplies, Hogwarts clothing, and other merchandise.
 The store is based on Dervish and Banges in the Harry Potter series.
-The second shop is Filch's Emporium of Confiscated Goods.
-It is a general gift shop (named for Hogwarts caretaker Argus Filch) offering Hogwarts souvenirs (such as clothing and stationery), replicas of props from the Harry Potter films, and other toys and souvenirs.
+The second shop is Filch's Emporium of Confiscated Goods, a general gift shop (named for Hogwarts caretaker Argus Filch) offering Hogwarts souvenirs (such as clothing and stationery), replicas of props from the Harry Potter films, and other toys and souvenirs.
 The shop is at the exit to Harry Potter and the Forbidden Journey, and is where guests can obtain photos of their ride experience.